Back to all articles

 Fix: Add a "Reject All" or "Only Essential" button.

-What it is: Cookie consent checkboxes that are checked by default.
+No. Cookie consent checkboxes that are checked by default are not valid.

 GDPR says: Consent must be an active opt-in, not opt-out.
 Boxes must be unchecked by default.

-What it is: Setting Google Analytics, Facebook Pixel, or other tracking cookies before the user accepts them.
+No. Setting Google Analytics, Facebook Pixel, or other tracking cookies before the user accepts them violates GDPR.

 Why it's wrong: GDPR requires consent BEFORE cookies are set.